xuechen-zc/ComfyUI-Manager/README.md

 * Dragging and dropping or pasting a single component will add a node.
 However, when adding multiple components, nodes will not be added.

-## Support of missing nodes installation
+## Support for installing missing nodes

 ![missing-menu](https://raw.githubusercontent.com/ltdrdata/ComfyUI-extension-tutorials/Main/ComfyUI-Manager/images/missing-menu.jpg)